meilisearch/documentation/guides/main_concepts/search.md

 A document containing the query words in their exact form, not only a prefix of them, is considered better.

-You can change the order of these rules, but you should know that these work well for a majority of use-cases.
-You can also add your own rules for domains specific needs.
-For example, you could add a date sorting criterion when searching into documents where the date of publication is essential.
+The ranking rules are arranged from the most impactful rule to the least impactful rule to get the best results in most standard situations.
+You can change this order of importance.
+You can also add your own rules to meet more specific needs.

 [Learn more about ranking rules](/guides/main_concepts/relevancy.md)